vertica/vertica-kubernetes/docker-operator/README.md

 - Service management and health monitoring for pods
 - Load balancing for internal and external traffic

-Vertica recommends that you download the [docker-webhook](https://github.com/vertica/vertica-kubernetes/tree/main/docker-webhook) image to install the [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) with the operator.
+The VerticaDB operator image includes an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).
 The admission controller uses a webhook to verify changes to mutable states in a custom resource instance.

-For a brief overview on how to install and configure the operator, see the [Vertica GitHub repository](https://github.com/vertica/vertica-kubernetes).
+For a brief overview on how to install and configure the operator and admission controller, see the [Vertica GitHub repository](https://github.com/vertica/vertica-kubernetes).
 For an in-depth look at Vertica on Kubernetes, see the [Vertica documentation](https://www.vertica.com/docs/11.0.x/HTML/Content/Authoring/Containers/ContainerizedVertica.htm).

 # License